FO: Lu's matching mitts

 If you’ve ever been away from something for a long time, you’ll understand when I tell you how difficult it becomes to return to it.

 When it came to relating crafting stories, I felt dried up; choking on the sameness and wanting something else.
-I kept waiting for the spark of inspiration or the kind of [...]
+I kept waiting for the spark of inspiration or the kind […]

 Mile 24